giorgioskij/NLP-Named-Entity-Recognition/README.md

 This is the first homework of the NLP 2022 course at Sapienza University of Rome.

+# Results:
+The file report.pdf contains a report of my project and its results.

 #### Instructor

 * **Roberto Navigli**